 Nona Marshall, late 1800s, Arizona territory (source):

-Black cowboys (1890-1920):Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Black cowboys (1890-1920):Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.